Tasty Surprises Along the Garden Route

 This Garden Route restaurant guide is one of our 4-part Unearthing the Garden Route Travel Blog.

-The Garden Route is famous for its natural beauty.
-Its food?
-Not so much.
-But even though it’s no Tuscany or Tokyo, a handful of Garden Route restaurants and food experiences convinced Chris and me it’s not as far from being a foodie destination as we had previously thought.
+It's no foodie destination like Tuscany or Tokyo, but a handful of Garden Route restaurants and food experiences convinced me it's not as far from becoming one as I'd previously thought.

 Farm Cheese Lunch at Fynboshoek Cheese (Storms River)

 We somehow ended up planning our whole trip around this one Garden Route restaurant.

 What we didn't plan for was to be stuck in a Garden Route-style traffic jam: